HL7/US-Core/source/pages/index.md

 These sections as well as several other clarifications, corrections and technical changes that are listed in the sections below have been reviewed and voted on by the members of the [HL7 International Structured Documents WorkGroup](http://www.hl7.org/Special/committees/structure/index.cfm) who is sponsoring this STU Update comment period and reconciliation of the comments.

-The following pages, page sections are open to review and comment for this US Core Implementation Guide (v3.0.1: STU3) STU Update:
+The following pages, page sections and artifacts are open to review and comment for this US Core Implementation Guide (v3.0.1: STU3) STU Update:
 - 2.1.1.5 [Missing Data](general-guidance.html#missing-data) (GF#22276 update guidance on when source has no data)
 - 2.1.1.8 [Language Support](general-guidance.html#language-support) (GF#22753 Add language support guidance )
 - 2.1.1.12 [Search for Servers Requiring Status](general-guidance.html#search-for-servers-requiring-status) (GF#22754 Provide guidance on Search filters and hidden default values by EHRs)